 Option Description Default Email Notification Receive email for client and Taskomatic notifications, including a daily summary email.
 Checked Uyuni List Page Size Maximum number of items that can appear in a list on a single page.
 25 entries "Overview" Start Page Select the information panes to display on the Home > Overview page.
 All checked Time Zone Set your local timezone.
-System timezone Interface Language Set the language to use in the WebUI.
-Default language Style Theme Set the style theme to use in the WebUI. susemanager-light CSV Files Select whether to use comma or semi-colon delimiters when producing downloadable CSV files.
+System timezone Interface Language Set the language to use in the Web UI.
+Default language Style Theme Set the style theme to use in the Web UI. susemanager-light CSV Files Select whether to use comma or semi-colon delimiters when producing downloadable CSV files.
 Comma

-For information about setting up and using the Uyuni WebUI, see [Installation > Webui-setup >].
-For information about changing the default preferences, see [Administration > Users >].
+For information about setting up and using the Uyuni Web UI, see Installation-and-upgrade > Webuisetup.
+For information about changing the default preferences, see Administration > Users.